ksindi/managers-playbook/README.md

 1. Meetings.
 Who should your new team member meet with?

+## Managing up

+1. Make sure you and your manager are on the same page by sharing a document listing your project priorities, timelines and confidence levels.
+1. Your manager also needs to manage up.
+Proactively update your manager on project timeline changes with brief answers to the following questions:
+    1. What is the new timeline?
+    1. Why did the timeline update?
+    1. How confident are you with the new timeline?
+1. Nobody cares for blame and excuses.
+Own mistakes and document corrective actions you will take to mitigate them.

 ## Announcing change

 1. Examples of change: promotions, reshuffles, restructuring.